jensarps/indexeddb-types/README.md

 Clone / download this repository, or just download the `IndexedDB.js` file.
 Then tell your editor / IDE to treat the `IndexedDB.js` file as a library.

+A detailed instruction can be found [in this post](http://jensarps.de/2013/06/21/indexeddb-code-completion-and-type-hinting/).

 #Notes

 1. This repository does not contain enum definitions like `IDBTransactionMode` or `IDBRequestReadyState`.